 Our Programs

-Engagement through the arts
+Engagement through the Arts

 Reaching participants far and wide

 Former Kowanyama State School Deputy Principal, Hayley Lawton, was a teacher supervisor on our g-oz Travel Program in 2016 when she worked in Lockhart River.
 She pursued g-oz upon her move to Kowanyama in 2017.
+In collaboration with Hayley and Kowanyama State School, we successfully piloted a program in Term 1 and Term 2 of 2021.

-Reliable and consistent contact
+Reliable and consistent community presence

 • Casey MulderTeacher - Halls Creek District High School